Kazuhiko Nishi: ASCII Corporation

-The ASCII break-up
+The ASCII breakup

-In 1991, the other two co-founders of Ascii, Akio Gunji, president, and Keiichiro Tsukamoto, vice president, resigned abruptly, ostensibly in protest against rapid expansion.
+In 1991, the other two co-founders of ASCII, Akio Gunji, president, and Keiichiro Tsukamoto, vice president, resigned abruptly, ostensibly in protest against rapid expansion.
 “They couldn't keep up with me because I was accelerating too much,” Nishi said at a press conference at the time.

 Under Nishi's direction, ASCII Corporation invested heavily in American startups in the electronics industry.
 By 1992 ASCII Corporation was heavily in debt and its stock price collapsed.
 At the direction of the Ministry of International Trade and Industry, the Industrial Bank of Japan and other banks bailed out the company, which rebounded.

+Kadokawa acquisition

 ASCII Corporation became a subsidiary of Kadokawa Group Holdings in 2004, and merged with another Kadokawa subsidiary MediaWorks on April 1, 2008, and became ASCII Media Works.

+Later career

 After 1986, Nishi wrote for newspapers and authored a number of books.
-He sat in several committees on behalf of the Ministry of Posts and Telecommunications and of the Ministry of International Trade and Industry, and he is a member of the Committee for World Economy in the 21st Century.
+He sat in several committees on behalf of the Ministry of Posts and Telecommunications and of the Ministry of International Trade and Industry, and he was a member of the Committee for World Economy in the 21st Century.
 Nishi is the president of MSX Association, a private organization originating from an assembly of people with affinity with the MSX standard, and the president of Digital do MaiN, audio engineering company.

 Since 2002, Nishi has been the principal of a combined junior and senior high school, Suma Gakuen, in Kobe.

-As with many other schools in Japan, the principal has little to do with the day to day running of the school.
+As with many other schools in Japan, the principal has little to do with the day-to-day running of the school.
 In reality, the school is run by his sister, in the role of vice-principal.
 The school has a long connection to the Nishi family.

 In 2005, Nishi ran unsuccessfully for president of a small university in rural Japan.